Atypon-OpenSource/manuscripts-article-editor/README.md

 ### Running tests with Cypress

 1. Run `yarn run cypress:open` to launch the Cypress runner.
-3. From the Cypress runner, select an individual test to run or select `Run all specs`
+1. From the Cypress runner, select an individual test to run or select `Run all specs`

 ## Development

 See the [`manuscripts-frontend` wiki](https://gitlab.com/mpapp-private/manuscripts-frontend/wikis/) for more information.

+# Developing manuscripts-api

+1. If needed, initialize the backend services: `scripts/api/initialize.sh`
+1. Start the other backend services in Docker: `docker-compose up sync_gateway data jupyter`
+1. Start the API: `scripts/api/start-local.sh`

+## Developing @manuscripts/style-guide

+1. Clone [`@manuscripts/style-guide`](https://gitlab.com/mpapp-private/manuscripts-style-guide) to a folder alongside this one, run `yarn install` to install its dependencies, run `yarn link` to make it available as a local dependency, then run `yarn dev` in that folder to start building it.
+1. In this folder, run `yarn link @manuscripts/style-guide` to use the linked module as a local dependency.

 ## Analysis